 - Local and inter-county bus services.

-- Paratransit services for the elderly and disabled.
+- Paratransit services for the elderly and disabled, DAL (Dial-A-Lift).

 - A vanpool program and ridematch services.

-Highlights for 2019
+Highlights for 2020

-- As of December 31, 2019, Intercity Transit's assets and deferred outflows exceeded its liabilities and deferred inflows by \$131.0 million. - Intercity Transit's total change in net position increased by \$37.8 million primarily due to an increase in sales tax revenue and grant revenue. - Capital grants were \$12,291,474 in 2019. - Intercity Transit's primary source of funding is from local sales taxes.
-Intercity Transit's sales tax revenue increased from \$41.4 million in 2018 to \$62.3 million in 2019. - In November of 2018 voters approved a 50% increase in Intercity Transit's sales tax percentage, from 0.8 % to 1.2%.
-The additional sales taxes began April 1, 2019. - Three service changes were implemented in 2019 (March, September, November) which increased annual fixed route revenue service hours approximately 16.5%.
+- As of December 31, 2020, Intercity Transit's assets and deferred outflows exceeded its liabilities and deferred inflows by \$202.7 million. - Intercity Transit's total change in net position increased by \$71.7 million primarily due to an increase in sales tax revenue and grant revenue. - Capital contributions were \$16.0 million in 2020. - Intercity Transit's primary source of funding is local sales taxes.
+Intercity Transit's sales tax revenue increased from \$62.3 million in 2019 to \$72.3 million in 2020. - In November of 2018 voters approved a 50% increase in Intercity Transit's sales tax percentage, from 0.8% to 1.2%.
+The additional sales taxes began April 1, 2019.
+The year 2020 was the first full year with the increased sales tax rate. - Federal assistance for transits was included in the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) and the CRRSAA Act (Coronavirus Response and Relief Supplemental Appropriations Act). - A new building at the Olympia Transit Center (OTC2) was finished in 2020. - Beginning January 1, 2020 Intercity Transit no longer charged customers fares for bus and paratransit service.
+Advertising contracts were also phased out. - As a result of the COVID-19 pandemic, Intercity Transit implemented a series of 6 consecutive decreases to bus service between March 14, 2020 and April 12, 2020.
+Those reductions decreased fixed route service by 33% compared to prepandemic levels.
+Between April 13, 2020 and June 20, 2020 Intercity Transit suspended all fixed route bus service and solely provided a demand response mode of service available to the general public for essential trips.
+Between June 21, 2020 and September 19, 2020 Intercity Transit partially restored fixed route service, at approximately 29% of pre-pandemic levels.
+Additional service was restored on September 20, 2020, at 42% of pre-pandemic levels.